kehikko/kehikko.github.io/Kernel.md

 Disable current request from being saved into history (session data).

 ## createTempFile($postfix = null)
-Create a temporary file that will be removed when request is finished.
+Create a temporary file that will be removed when request is finished (in kernel destructor).

 * ⇒ `string $postfix` Append this string at the end of the filename
 * ⤶ `string` Filename